DURATION

 What is the food like?

 Traditional Guatemalan food is based on Maya cuisine with Spanish influences.
 Classic meals usually include corn, beans, chillies, rice, pork, beef, chicken, cheese and tortillas as staple ingredients.
 Picnic lunches are provided on hiking days.
-Your host has deliberately not included the evening meals in Antigua, Xela and Atitlan in your trip.
-Guatemala is cheap and it's great fun to explore the food options in each place.
+Your host has deliberately not included the evening meals in Antigua, Xela and Atitlan in your trip as it's great fun to explore the food options in each place.
 Antigua in particular is a food lover's dream, the street food scene here is worth investing some time and Quetzals in.
 Camp dinners on Acatenango and Tajumulco are real highlights of the trip.
 Your guide will prep Guatemalan food on the slopes while you take in the views of the neighbouring, and often erupting, volcanic peaks.

 What is the accommodation like?